A Posteriori Error Estimate and Adaptivity for QM/MM Models of Crystalline Defects: Introduction

-Despite various existing implementations of adaptive QM/MM coupling methods which is mostly based on the heuristic error estimators summarized above, the development of the rigorous {\it a posteriori} error estimates for QM/MM coupling is still lagging behind.
-Inspired by classical adaptive finite element methods \cite{Dorfler:1996, Verfurth:1996a}, Chen et. al. \cite{CMAME} introduced the {\it a posteriori} error estimators for the QM/MM model residual.
-A weighted $\ell^2$-norm on the {\it residual} forces was proposed, providing the upper bound of the approximation error.
-The sampling techniques was also developed for efficient implementations.
-However, it can not provide the lower bound on the error, which is essential to guarantee the efficiency in adaptivity.
-To address this problem, recently we constructed a reliable and efficient {\it a posteriori} error estimator by connecting the natural dual norm of the residual with solving an auxiliary Poisson equation~\cite{wang2020posteriori}.
-An inner-outer adaptive strategy was proposed containing an outer adaptive algorithm to select the QM and MM regions, and an inner algorithm to compute the estimators for the selection up to a given accuracy adaptively.
-However, the inner algorithm is accomplished by introducing a tedious finite element mesh, and as a consequence, an additional error should be addressed very carefully.
-More importantly, the analysis and simulations are mainly focus on the energy-mixing schemes for simple point defects in two dimensional triangular lattice, which leads to the algorithm only updated the radii of QM and MM regions during the adaptive computations.
-This significantly prevents us from capturing significant anisotropy in the defect core, elastic field, or indeed defect nucleation in practical material simulations.
+Adaptive QM/MM methods normally rely on empirical error estimators.
+By contrast, Chen et al. \cite{CMAME} first introduced mathematically rigorous {\it a posteriori} error estimators for the QM/MM model residual inspired by classical adaptive finite element methods \cite{Dorfler:1996, Verfurth:1996a}.
+Their approach employed a weighted $\ell^2$-norm on the {\it residual} forces, providing an upper bound for the approximation error.
+However, it fell short in providing a lower bound, which is essential for ensuring efficiency of adaptive schemes.
+To overcome this limitation, Wang et al. \cite{wang2020posteriori} proposed a reliable and efficient {\it a posteriori} error estimator by connecting the natural dual norm of the residual with solving an auxiliary Poisson equation.
+They developed an inner-outer adaptive strategy with an outer adaptive algorithm for selecting QM and MM regions and an inner algorithm for computing the estimators with the desired accuracy.
+However, the inner algorithm necessitated a finite element mesh, which introduced additional errors requiring careful handling, not to mention additional algorithmic complexity.
+More importantly, this work was primarily centered on energy-mixing schemes for simple point defects and the adaptive algorithm only adjusts the radius of QM and MM sub-regions, limiting the ability to capture significant anisotropy in the defect core, elastic field, or defect nucleation observed in practical material simulations.

-Recently, Chen et. al. \cite{2021-qmmm3} proposed a rigorous {\it a priori} analysis for a new class of QM/MM coupling schemes, where the state-of-art ``machine-learned interatomic potentials (MLIPs)" are applied as the MM models.
-The clear instructions on how to construct MLIPs specifically for the purpose of QM/MM coupling are given.
-Under this new framework of QM/MM methods, one can observe that the force-mixing schemes are of particular practical interest.
-Compared with the energy-mixing schemes, MLIPs for force-mixing could achieve better fit accuracy at much lower number of parameters and lower evaluation cost.
-This work makes it possible for us to take the advantage of MLIPs in the context of QM/MM coupling methods for simulating large-scale practical systems with complex crystalline defects.